-- Many auto companies are exploring battery-powered vehicles and self-driving capabilities.
+Many auto companies are exploring one or both of two initiatives: battery-powered vehicles and vehicles with autonomous (self-driving) capabilities.
 Both of these initiatives require enormous investment and very long lead times from design to production.
+Customer willingness to change from conventional gasoline or diesel cars, known as Petroleum Combustion Vehicles (PCVs), to Battery Electric Vehicles (BEVs) is currently hindered by higher purchase prices, more limited refueling stations, and generally lower driving ranges per "tankful" for BEVs.
+General autonomous self-driving capabilities are turning out to be much more complex than anticipated, implying this will be a costly option.

-While there are enthusiastic early adopters, broad customer willingness to pay for these features is not yet known. - Attracting and retaining key talent in emerging battery and self-driving technologies will be a critical success factor.
+• Attracting and retaining key talent in emerging battery and self-driving technologies will be a critical success factor.